Exhibition: Judith Duquemin & Anke Stacker, 2008

 7th – 28th May 2008.Horus & Delorus Contemporary Art Space Sydney

-Proust called those moments of involuntary memory "madeleines" after the petite madeleine, a small traditional shell-like cake from Commercy in north-eastern France, named after a 19th century pasty cook Madeleine Paulmier.
+Proust called these moments of involuntary memory madeleines after the petite madeleine, a small shell-like traditional cake from Commercy in north-eastern France, named after a 19th century pasty cook Madeleine Paulmier.

 Duquemin and Stäcker commenced their lives in the middle of the last century in places far apart.
 Stäcker has German and French ancestry and was born in Hamburg, the second largest city in Germany.
-Duquemin of Guernsey Island descent was born in Brisbane and grew up in the rural cane farming region of Bundaberg, Queensland.
-The artists met while completing a Master of Visual Arts (Research) at Sydney College of the Arts, in Sydney during 1998, following previous careers that helped them to raise children.
+Duquemin of Guernsey Island descent was born in Brisbane and grew up in the rural cane farming community of Bundaberg in Queensland.
+The artists met while completing a Master of Visual Arts at Sydney College of the Arts, in Sydney during 1998 following previous careers that helped them to raise children.

-Duquemin claims, “Every painter knows that all of painting is about madeleines it is a reason why painting is, and always will be such an attractive and viable art form".
-The triggers are manyfold, for example the weave of the canvas, the texture of the paint, the flat surface, colour, little developments and accidents along the way, the action of painting itself, as well as the less visible actions, concepts, percepts, design, abstraction, the size of the canvas, seeing an exhibition, or the environment where one thinks and paints.
+Duquemin claims, “Every painter knows that all of painting is about madeleines it is a reason why painting is, and always will be, such an attractive and viable art form.
+The triggers are manyfold, for example the weave of the canvas, the texture of the paint, the flat surface, colour, little developments and accidents along the way, the action of painting itself as well as the non-visible actions, concepts, percepts, design, abstraction, the size of the canvas, seeing an exhibition, or, the environment where one thinks and paints.
 Madeleines trigger all levels of consciousness.
-I prefer to call it silent knowledge or what the Hungarian philosopher Michael Polanyi defined as tacit knowledge, ‘knowledge we know but cannot tell’ that in someway finds an outlet through creativity”3.
+I prefer to call it, ‘silent knowledge’ or what Michael Polanyi, the Hungarian philosopher defined as tacit knowledge, ‘knowledge we know but cannot tell’ that in someway finds an outlet through creativity”.3

 What’s in a madeleine?
 Madeleines are psychological triggers that appeal to certain predispositions in humans, such as remembering things good and bad, to persuading people to buy things mostly when they don’t want them.
 In semiotic theory madeleines work like symbols that trigger resonances in the brain of specific memories or circumstances not altogether explicit.
 Creative process activates involuntary memory and is instrumental for creating paths of understanding about process, subject or self.

 Despite differences in discipline and subject, the unifying trigger (or madeleine) in this exhibition is the use of abstract colour fields, an awkward term for a photomedia artist because colour fields are more readily associated with painting.
 Colour field painting is primarily large painted areas of solid colour and carries links to Post Painterly Abstraction, Suprematism, Abstract Expressionism, Hard-edge painting and Lyrical Abstraction.
-Colour Field painting is devoid of rhetoric, references to nature are reduced, and the psychological use of colour is emphasized 4.
-Early colour field painters include Mark Rothko, Ellsworth Kelly, Helen Frankenthaler as well as Australian painters from The Field exhibition staged in Melbourne (1969).
+Colour Field painting is devoid of rhetoric, references to nature are reduced, and the psychological use of colour is emphasized.4 Early Colour Field painters include Mark Rothko, Ellsworth Kelly, Helen Frankenthaler as well as Australian painters from The Field exhibition staged in Melbourne in 1969.

-Stäcker’s transparent colour fields are created from a combination of ambient light sources, and the result of attaching pieces of yellow, red, blue and green gift-wrapping paper (for example cellophane instead of filters) in front of the camera lens to create images that resemble dreamscapes.
-Duquemin’s opaque colour fields are inspired by ‘grids of green and brown sugarcane fields on a flat earth terrain, and colours that stand out in the dazzling sunlight’.
+Stäcker’s transparent colour fields are created from a combination of ambient light sources, and, the result of attaching pieces of yellow, red, blue and green gift-wrapping paper (cellophane instead of filters) in front of the camera lens to create images that resemble dreamscapes.
+Duquemin’s opaque colour fields are inspired by ‘grids of green and brown cane fields on a flat earth terrain, and colours that stand out in the dazzling sunlight’.
 The placement and selection of colour within each grid representing ‘geo-psycho-social’ aspects relating to the memory that she has inadvertently revisited.
-Edited Nov.
-2023

 Bibliography